dosco/graphjin/docs/guide/README.md

 actionText: Get Started, Free, Open Source →
 actionLink: /guide

 description: Super Graph can automatically learn a Postgres database and instantly serve it as a fast and secured GraphQL API.
 It comes with tools to create a new app and manage it's database.
 You get it all, a very productive developer and a highly scalable app backend.
-It's designed to work well on serverless platforms by Google, AWS, Microsoft, etc. The goal is to save you a ton of time and money so you can focus on you're apps core value.
+It's designed to work well on serverless platforms by Google, AWS, Microsoft, etc. The goal is to save you a ton of time and money so you can focus on your apps core value.

 features:
 - title: Simple